Search within:

 External letters of support (if applicable to the project)

-Although not required, brief letters of support from potential partners, collaborators, galleries, venues, publications, conferences, organizations, etc. will make a stronger proposal.
+Brief letters of support from any potential partners, collaborators, galleries, venues, publications, conferences, organizations, etc. who are listed in the proposal should be included.

 Nomination Letter

-A letter of nomination and support from the student's primary advisor must be included.
+A letter of nomination and support from the student’s primary mentor/advisor must be included.

-February 26, 2024: Deadline for Student Submission to School Director*
+February 23: Deadline for student proposal submission to School Director*

 • Each student's proposal must be submitted to the School Director in a single PDF.

-• Letter of Support: The student's principal advisor (the faculty member who best understands the nature of the student's project) submits a letter of support separately to the Director to accompany the completed proposal.
+• Letter of Support: The student's mentor/advisor (the faculty member who best understands the nature of the student's project) submits a letter of support separately to the Director to accompany the completed proposal.

 Requirements for the Awards

-• The I. Hollis Parry/Ann Parry/Billman Fine Arts Award recipient and the Project Development Award recipients must attend a luncheon with members of the Billman family, the CoFA Dean, and their School Director in late April.
+• The I. Hollis Parry/Ann Parry Billman Fine Arts Award recipient must participate in a meeting with members of the Billman family, the CoFA Dean, and their School Director/Mentor in April/May.

-• After the Billman Fine Arts Award recipient has completed the project or research as described in the student’s winning proposal, the award recipient must send a summary of the results to the Dean of the College of Fine Arts.
-These results will then be forwarded to the Billman family.
+• After the Billman Fine Arts Award recipient has completed the project or research as described in the student’s winning proposal, the award recipient must send a summary of the results to the Dean of the Chaddock + Morrow College of Fine Arts.
+This will then be shared with the Billman family.

 • The student may also choose to occasionally update the Billman family on the progress of the project, although this is optional.